Buying a new instrument is not the priority of all guitar players and it is sometimes difficult to put money aside for such purchases.

 Ask the seller or the guitar maker about the best books.

-And don’t forget to buy a set of guitar cords with it.
+And don’t forget to buy a set of guitar strings – either nylon strings or steel strings – with it.
 You can then replace them at home.
 That way you can be sure of the quality and the acoustics of your instrument.

-Answering that question requires simply your own reflection.
+Answering that latter question requires simply your own reflection.
 It’s important to really know yourself and to know what use you hope to get out of the guitar.
+What sort of music are you intending to play on your musical instrument?
+What aesthetic do you want?
+Are you serious about going all the way with the instrument, or is this first guitar just for you to see what it is like?

 Be honest with yourself and don’t overestimate your level.
 The inverse is also true.
 Don’t choose a guitar because it’s less expensive than the one you really want.
 Choosing a guitar takes time so don’t rush.